microsoft/code-with-engineering-playbook/docs/continuous-integration/markdown-linting/README.md

 ones
 - [write-good](https://github.com/btford/write-good): linter for English prose

-We have been use this pipeline for more than one year in different engagements and always received great feedback from the customers!
+We have been using this pipeline for more than one year in different engagements and always received great feedback from the customers!

 ## How does it work